Guarding the Sense Doors

 As one performs a task, one is mindful, while at the same time being aware of one’s mind and body keeping aware of any tension or scattering of attention.

-Mindfulness at this stage of the practice involves balancing between too tight and too loose attention, ensuring there is no clinging, aversion, or unknowing.
-It also requires spreading awareness throughout the body to counteract unawareness, which leads to the propagation of unwholesome mental states.
+Mindfulness at this stage of the practice involves balancing between too tight and too loose attention, ensuring there is no clinging, aversion, or ignorance. this requires spreading awareness throughout the body to counteract unawareness, which leads to the propagation of unwholesome mental states.

 Even when engaged in tasks that demand full attention, it's beneficial to maintain a small amount of attention on the mind and body.
 When there is no tension or tightness in the body and the mind is not scattered, the result is enhanced effectiveness and lower stress levels.